DEPARTMENT OF LEARNING SCIENCES PROGRAMS

 The Minor in Special Education High Incidence Disabilities provides undergraduate students with knowledge and experiences with the most common eligibility categories in special education.
 This program will explore the needs of students with behavior and/or learning disabilities (for example, learning disabilities, behavioral disorders, ADHD and mild intellectual disabilities) and will study the issues related to the settings and learning environments in which they are served.

 Completion of the minor does not lead to certification in special education.
-Students interested in teacher certification in special education should review the certification page and contact the College of Education & Human Development’s Office of Academic Assistance and undergraduate admissions.
+Students interested in teacher certification in special education should review the certification page and contact the College of Education & Human Development’s Office of Academic Assistance.

 Special Education Adapted Curriculum, Initial Certification